Psitegrad/MiA-BSFD-Modding-Tools/README.md

 UnrealPak.exe
 ```

-**Tip** : I recommend you create a *shortcut* for the pakme.bat file and put it into *# Ressources* or even *MiA Modding*, this will make it faster to navigate to it to pak your mods (Something you will do a lot while testing).
+**Tip** : I recommend you create a *shortcut* for the pakme.bat file and put it into *# Resources* or even *MiA Modding*, this will make it faster to navigate to it to pak your mods (Something you will do a lot while testing).

 3. Drag & Drop you mod folder into pakme.bat.